epfl-ada/ada-2023-project-lassa8639/README.md

 <!-- - List the specific research questions you plan to address during the project.
 This helps to outline the scope and focus of your data analysis. -->
 Here are the specific research questions we plan to address :
 - Is mental health a trends on Youtube ?
-- Which topics predominate in the mental health category.
+- Which topics predominate in the mental health category ?
 - Is there an impact on new content ?
-Did old chanels (who were not speaking about mental health) start speaking about (i.e followed the trends) ?
+- Did old channels (who were not speaking about mental health) start speaking about (i.e followed the trends) ?
 - Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health ?